utikeev/monaco-editor/website/playground/monaco.d.ts.txt

      */
     export interface FoldingRangeProvider {
         /**
+         * An optional event to signal that the folding ranges from this provider have changed.
+         */
+        onDidChange?: IEvent<this>;
+        /**
          * Provides the folding ranges for a specific model.
          */
         provideFoldingRanges(model: editor.ITextModel, context: FoldingContext, token: CancellationToken): ProviderResult<FoldingRange[]>;